open-science-uppsala/open_science_uppsala/docs/content/faq.md

 You are always welcome :-)

-### How can I follow Open Science Uppsala?
+### How can I follow Open Science Community Uppsala?

 See [Follow us](follow.md) on how to follow us.

-### Why is Open Science Uppsala at the Stadsbibliotek?
+### Why is Open Science Community Uppsala at the Stadsbibliotek?
 Why not at the university?

 Because the meetings are intended to be open to everyone that wants to discuss the scientific method in general